Mehrauli killing: Experts say Aaftab Poonawala's 'confessions' have no legal validity | Law-Order

 - India

-News reports quoting sources in the Delhi Police have claimed on multiple occasions that Poonawala had confessed to killing Walker, cutting her body into 35 pieces and dumping them in different areas of the city.
+According to the law, experts said, confessions before a magistrate are admissible evidence and benefit police in solving a crime.
+However, those through video conference and reported in the media do not build any case in favour of the investigating agency as they have no legal validity.

-On Wednesday, it was reported that he confessed to his crime in a polygraph test conducted at the Forensic Science Laboratory (FSL) in Rohini, to which retired Delhi High Court judge Justice RS Sondhi said narcoanalysis and polygraph tests are ''useless and a waste of time as they have no legal sanctity''. ''What he did after killing the girl is merely the destruction of evidence,'' he said.
+Criminal lawyer Nishant Srivastava, founder and managing partner of Actus Legal, said it is unprecedented that an accused has made a confession through video conference.

-Earlier, on November 22, Delhi Police sources had claimed that during the hearing of the extension of Poonawala's remand application, he told the magistrate through video conferencing that he killed Walkar in the heat of the moment and it was not deliberate.
+''Since the confession was made through video conferencing, tomorrow if the accused alleges that he made the confession because on the other side of the camera, the police had pointed a gun at him, what will the police do?''
+During the hearing of extension of Poonawala's remand application on November 22, he told the magistrate through video conferencing that he killed Walkar in the heat of the moment and it was not deliberate, Delhi Police sources said.

-Soon after that, Poonawala's lawyer Abinash Kumar contradicted the police version and said he never made any such confession before the magistrate.
+Soon after, Poonawala's lawyer Abinash Kumar contradicted the police version and said he never made any such confession before the magistrate.

-On his confession through video conferencing, Justice Sondhi said, ''This is an objectionable method of appearance.
-You do not know under what pressure he was in.
-He should have been physically present before the magistrate.''
-The Delhi Police has claimed that he appeared through video conferencing as there was a safety issue.
+Criminal lawyer R V Kini, who represented the prosecution in the case of film producer Neeraj Grover who was murdered and chopped into pieces in 2008, stressed on physical appearance before a magistrate and not video conferencing.

-On November 28, a police van carrying Poonawala was attacked by some weapon-wielding people outside the FSL where he was taken for polygraph test.
+''There are several safeguards in the law so the accused is aware of the consequences of his confession.
+There are provisions to ensure he should get time to think over for a day to make a confession,'' Kini said.

 ''His confession has no legal value because at that time he was in police custody.
 For a legally valid confession, a magistrate should ensure that an accused does it with a free will.
 The accused should be given time to think and reflect on what he wants to say,'' Justice Sondhi said.